instructure/ims-lti/README.md

 To validate the OAuth signatures you need to require the appropriate request proxy for your application.
 For example:

-    # For a Sinatra or a Rails 3 app:
+    # For a Sinatra or a Rails 3 or 4 app:
     require 'oauth/request_proxy/rack_request'
     # You also need to explicitly enable OAuth 1 support in the environment.rb or an initializer:
     OAUTH_10_SUPPORT = true